 The Wild with Chris Morgan

-THE WILD is a production of KUOW and Chris Morgan Wildlife, with support from Wildlife Media.
+The Wild with Chris Morgan is a production of KUOW and Chris Morgan Wildlife, with support from Wildlife Media.
 It is produced by Matt Martin and Lucy Soucek.
 It is edited by Jim Gates.
 It is hosted, produced and written by Chris Morgan.
 Fact checking by Apryle Craig.
 Our theme music is by Michael Parker.

 Follow @thewildpod and @chrismorganwildlife on Instagram.

 Make a donation to support this podcast.
-THE WILD would not be possible without listener contributions.
+The Wild would not be possible without listener contributions.
 Your gift helps us continue to create this special immersive storytelling.

 Episodes